 It had been a year that had rocked the nation.
 In the heat of summer, Nixon had become the first (and only) president to resign from office.
 The long national nightmare was over.
-A month later, Ford pardoned Nixon, prolonging the delirium tremens for the more rabid of his enemies, but as a teenager informed by the satiric stylings of The National Lampoon Radio Show, I saw the whole melodrama as more of a comic farce.
+A month later, Ford pardoned Nixon, prolonging the delirium tremens for the more rabid of his enemies, but as a teenager informed by the satiric stylings of The National Lampoon Radio Hour, I saw the whole melodrama as more of a comic farce.

 The sturm und drang of the Passion of the President seemed as relevant to my everyday existence as a lover’s quarrel between the captain of the football team and the head cheerleader.
 I was as likely to stumble into a fairy tale cast as the knight in shining armor as to peer into the machinery of such exalted proceedings.

 With one exception.
 The lottery held every winter—the day you discovered your odds of being drafted—was controlled by the President.